XnThanh/61040-portfolio/assignments/assignment1.md

 - [JSZhuyin](https://jszhuyin.timdream.org/learn/) Introduction to typing Zhuyin on a qwerty keyboard.
 However, only teaches you to type the one phrase "Hello, world!".

-- [What is Bopomofo Youtube Video](https://www.youtube.com/watch?v=AKH5IHhbUUA) Zhuyin usage explanation, mentions certain differences between Pinyin and Zhuyin conversion (Pinyin to Zhuyin is not 1-to-1 conversion).
+- [What is Bopomofo Youtube Video](https://www.youtube.com/watch?v=AKH5IHhbUUA) Zhuyin usage explanation, mentions certain differences between Pinyin and Zhuyin conversion (because Pinyin to Zhuyin is not 1-to-1 conversion).
 Relevant for complete beginners (non-Taiwanese).

 - [Zhuyin Practice App](https://play.google.com/store/apps/details?id=com.turtle8.banana01&hl=en_US) ([demo link](https://youtu.be/t4rZHKVTZpg)) Practice typing Zhuyin for different words.
 However, no long form typing (i.e. sentences), only single words.
 Has a couple other functionalities like audio pronounciation and Chinese character to Zhuyin conversion.

 - [Chinese Typing Practice](https://readtypechinese.com/) Shows sentences and have users type them.
-Input-method agnostic, so tells users where the characters typed are right or wrong, but no feedback on how to type it correctly (in term of which key strokes).
+Input-method agnostic, so tells users whether the characters typed are right or wrong, but no feedback on how to type it correctly (in term of which key strokes).

 - [Taiwan Forum on Zhuyin Practicing Software](https://tw.forumosa.com/t/any-typing-software-website-to-practice-zhuyin-fuhao/69998/19) Discussion forum shows there are learners looking to practice Zhuyin, but no mainstream software exists.
 Also, word that some software exists in Taiwan but is passed down by word of mouth.
 (Excerpts: